FetMRQC: Automated Quality Control for fetal brain MRI: Introduction

 In fetal brain MRI, QA/QC has been approached implicitly within super-resolution reconstruction (SRR) methods~\cite{kuklisova-murgasova_reconstruction_2012,kainz_fast_2015,tourbier_mialsuperresolutiontoolkit_2020,uus2022retrospective,xu2023nesvor}.
 SRR builds a high-resolution, isotropic 3D volume from several differently-oriented, consecutive stacks of 2D slices with substantially lower resolution on the through-plane axis (i.e., aniso\-tropic resolution).
 Typically, SRR methods rely on a manual selection of stacks that are deemed adequate for reconstruction.
 These methods may incorporate an automated QC stage for outlier rejection that excludes sub-standard slices or pixels from the input low-resolution stacks~\cite{kuklisova-murgasova_reconstruction_2012,kainz_fast_2015,ebner_automated_2020,xu2023nesvor}.
 Outside of fetal brain MRI, Uus et al.~\cite{uus2022automated} have explored methods to automate the rejection of poorly registered stacks.
 However, bad quality series can remain detrimental to the final quality of the reconstruction, even when SRR pipelines include outlier rejection schemes.
+This is why, in this work, we focus on the QA/QC of low-resolution (LR) stacks.

-Recent work has applied deep learning on QA/QC of fetal brain MRI~\cite{lala2019deep,xu2020semi,liao2020joint}.
+Recent work has applied deep learning on QA/QC of LR stacks of fetal brain MRI~\cite{lala2019deep,xu2020semi, liao2020joint}.
 These solutions automatically identify problematic slices for exclusion (QC), and, if streamlined with the acquisition, their short inference time permits re-acquiring corrupted slices~\cite{gagoski2022automated} (QA).
 However, not all artifacts can be seen by analyzing single slices.
 For instance, inter-slice motion (visible on the right of Figure \ref{fig:qc_example_small}), a strong bias field in the through-plane direction, or an incomplete field of view can often clearly be seen only when considering the entire volume.

 We propose FetMRQC, a framework for QA/QC of clinical fetal brain MRI, operating on stacks of LR, T2-weighted (T2w) images.
 Inspired by MRIQC~\cite{esteban2017mriqc}, FetMRQC generates a visual report corresponding to each input stack, for efficient screening and manual QA.
 The tool also automatically extracts an ensemble of image quality metrics (IQMs) that reflect some quality feature.
 Finally, we propose a learning framework to automatically predict image quality from the IQMs corresponding to new images.
 We manually assessed more than 1000 LR stacks acquired across two different institutions and several MRI scanners within each.
 Using these manual quality annotations, we quantitatively assess FetMRQC in two QA/QC tasks, namely, regression and binary classification (inclusion/exclusion).
 Our results demonstrate the feasibility of automated QA/QC of T2w images of the fetal brain and the substantial improvement of SRR after QC of subpar stacks.